KavanBahrami/Democratic-Party-of-Oregon/README.md

-# 2023-Democratic-Party-of-Oregon-Platform
+# Democratic-Party-of-Oregon-Platforms
-markdown version of the 2023 Democratic Party of Oregon Platform
+markdown versions of the Democratic Party of Oregon Platform